JosephKithome/JosephKithome/README.md

 - 👋 Hi, I’m @JosephKithome
-- 👀 I’m interested in Backend development.
+- 👀 I’m interested in Backend development with 3 years of experience.
 - 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me jmulingwakithome.jmk@gmail.com, +254717064174